colemanbroad/progen/delta.md

 still guess and maybe our guesses overlap each other.
 Thus we've got potentially overlapping spans of source and these naturally form a partial order `A subset B`.

-Spans arise naturally in [HDD] as a tree of spans are naturally formed by a Context Free grammar describing a given source file.
+Spans arise naturally in [HDD06] as a tree of spans are naturally formed by a Context Free grammar describing a given source file.
 They ALSO arise in the context of distributed systems from "event traces"
 We've seen partial orders formed by spans before!
 They arise naturally when